What are the differences between NATO, the UN and the EU?

 The UN, unlike NATO and the EU, plays a mediating role in international conflicts.
 With regard to sanctions, unlike the EU, it is more influential, as it has the necessary legal instruments to impose restrictions on those countries it considers a danger to global peace and security.

-While the UN has a more social profile, NATO’s is based on military cooperation.
+While the UN has a more social profile, that of the North Atlantic Treaty Organization is based on military cooperation.
 Also known as the North Atlantic Alliance, it is currently made up of 30 countries and provides military support to member states that are attacked by other nations.
 Founded in 1949 and headquartered in Belgium, in article five of its treaty, it explains that an attack on one of the countries in the alliance is an attack on all of them, and that a response is mandatory.
-The main difference with respect to the UN is its form of organisation.
+The main difference with respect to the UN is its form of organization.

-Meanwhile, the EU is a geopolitical entity that covers much of the European continent.
+Meanwhile, the European Union is a geopolitical entity that covers much of the European continent.
 It is an economic and political association formed by 27 countries with a single currency.
-Among its functions, some stand out: for example, it seeks to guarantee the security, stability and prosperity of its citizens, as well as respect for human rights.
+The Union seeks to guarantee the security, stability and prosperity of its citizens, as well as respect for human rights.

-However, it does not have the sanctioning capacity of the UN, and it is not a military cooperation organisation in the same way that NATO is.
-Many of the EU member countries are part of the North Atlantic Alliance, and even other states, such as Finland and Sweden, are considered allies, despite not being part of the organisation.
+However, it does not have the sanctioning capacity of the UN, and it is not a military cooperation organization in the same way that NATO is.
+Many of the EU member countries are part of the North Atlantic Alliance.